Dick Clark: American Bandstand

 In 1952, Clark moved to Drexel Hill, Pennsylvania, a suburb of Philadelphia, where he took a job as a disc jockey at radio station WFIL, adopting the Dick Clark handle.
 WFIL had an affiliated television station (now WPVI) with the same call sign, which began broadcasting a show called Bob Horn's Bandstand in 1952.
 Clark was responsible for a similar program on the company's radio station and served as a regular substitute host when Horn went on vacation.
 In 1956, Horn was arrested for drunk driving and was subsequently dismissed.
 On July 9, 1956, Clark became the show's permanent host.

 Bandstand was picked up by the ABC television network, renamed American Bandstand, and debuted nationally on August 5, 1957.
 The show took off, due to Clark's natural rapport with the live teenage audience and dancing participants as well as the "clean-cut, non-threatening image" he projected to television audiences.
 As a result, many parents were introduced to rock and roll music.
 According to Hollywood producer Michael Uslan, "he was able to use his unparalleled communication skills to present rock 'n roll in a way that was palatable to parents."
+James Sullivan of Rolling Stone stated that "Without Clark, rock & roll in its infancy would have struggled mightily to escape the common perception that it was just a passing fancy."

 In 1958, The Dick Clark Show was added to ABC's Saturday night lineup.
 By the end of year, viewership exceeded 20 million, and featured artists were "virtually guaranteed" large sales boosts after appearing.
 In a surprise television tribute to Clark in 1959 on This Is Your Life, host Ralph Edwards called him "America's youngest starmaker", and estimated the show had an audience of 50 million.

 Clark moved the show from Philadelphia to Los Angeles in 1964.
 The move was related to the popularity of new "surf" groups based in southern California, including The Beach Boys and Jan and Dean.
+After moving to Los Angeles, the show became more diverse and featured more minorities.
+The show was notable for promoting desegregation in popular music and entertainment by prominently featuring black musicians and dancers.
+Prior to this point, the show had largely excluded black teenagers.

 The show ran daily Monday through Friday until 1963, then weekly on Saturdays until 1988.
 Bandstand was briefly revived in 1989, with David Hirsch taking over hosting duties.
 By the time of its cancellation, the show had become the longest-running variety show in TV history.

 In the 1960s, the show's emphasis changed from merely playing records to including live performers.
-During this period, many of the leading rock groups of the 1960s had their first exposure to nationwide audiences.
-A few of the many artists introduced were Ike and Tina Turner, Smokey Robinson and the Miracles, The Beach Boys, Stevie Wonder, Prince, Simon and Garfunkel, Jerry Lee Lewis, Buddy Holly, Bobby Fuller, Johnny Cash, Sam Cooke, Fats Domino and Chubby Checker.
+During this period, many of the leading rock bands and artists of the 1960s had their first exposure to nationwide audiences.
+A few of the many artists introduced were The Supremes, Ike and Tina Turner, Smokey Robinson and the Miracles, The Beach Boys, Stevie Wonder, Prince, Simon and Garfunkel, Jerry Lee Lewis, Buddy Holly, Bobby Fuller, Johnny Cash, Sam Cooke, Fats Domino and Chubby Checker.